Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/Guided Project - List/README.md

 ##### ToDoList-Marcocrasi

+summary

+In the code, an iOS application is being developed to manage a list of "To-Do" tasks.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/e4f905f2-c3e1-4f0e-84f8-0d33d73b5e8b

-In the code, an iOS application is being developed to manage a list of "To-Do" tasks.
 This application utilizes several classes and structures that work together to enable users to create, view, edit, and delete tasks.

 The central class of the application is `ToDoTableViewController`, which inherits from `UITableViewController`.
 This class serves as the main view controller and is responsible for displaying the list of "To-Do" tasks in a table view.
 It also implements the `ToDoCellDelegate` protocol to handle specific events from the task cells.